MFakouri/DRT-Peak-Analysis-/Readme.txt

 3. Use this module to 'Load a single .fig file' OR a 'folder of .fig files'.

  Features:
- - Automated extraction of R, Capacitance, and peak tau/frequency from DRTtools distribution curves.
+ - Automated extraction of resistance (R), capacitance, and peak frequency/relaxation time (τ) from each peak of the DRT curve.
  - Extract all Line/Scatter series (XData/YData)
  - Preview curves (only the last loaded file's data is previewed)
  - Save CSV: Creates individual CSV files for the full data (all curves).